1998 Australian waterfront dispute: Litigation

 The case went before the Federal Court with Justice North finding in favour of the union.
 He found that the company had deliberately restructured their corporate structure with the sole intent to dismiss their unionised workers.

 The company with the support of the government appealed this decision to the full bench of the Federal Court which upheld Justice North's earlier decision.
 The company appealed to the High Court of Australia with the government's support.
-The High Court upheld the substance of the orders, but modified them to acknowledged the legitimate role of the (now insolvent) company's administrators.
+The High Court upheld the substance of the orders, but modified them to acknowledge the legitimate role of the (now insolvent) company's administrators.

 Resolution

 The MUA and Patrick negotiated a new work agreement, which was adopted by the company and workers in June 1998.
 The agreement specified a near-halving of the permanent workforce through voluntary redundancies, the casualisation and contracting out of some jobs, smaller work crews, longer regular hours, company control over rostering, and productivity bonuses for faster loading.
-While the union retained the ability to represent maritime workers, the company achieved significant changes to work practices as it desired.
-Workplace Relations Minister Peter Reith stated at the time "There appears to be a number of reforms which will satisfy the seven benchmark objectives which are very important."
+The union retained the ability to represent maritime workers, and the company achieved significant changes to work practices.
+While workplace Relations Minister Peter Reith stated at the time "There appears to be a number of reforms which will satisfy the seven benchmark objectives which are very important", ultimately the union won.

-Some non-union workers ceased working for their employer at the conclusion of the dispute.
+The original former military non-union workers had their contracts paid out by the employer (Fynwest/Patricks) at the conclusion of the dispute and received very generous payouts and bonuses in the order of $50,000 to $70,000 each.